RecipeShare Test Kitchen

 Fold in blueberries without overmixing.
 The batter will be thick.

 Divide batter evenly among muffin cups, filling to the top for bakery-style domes.
-Sprinkle with the reserved sugar.
+Sprinkle with the reserved sugar, or top with the optional crumble.

 Bake for 15–20 minutes, or until golden and a toothpick inserted comes out clean.